 - What type of meeting is this?

 This is an AA meeting.
 The morning meeting is Open and based on conference-approved literature.
-The evening meeting is Closed and features a discussion leader or speaker.
-These are one-hour shared audio and video meetings, however when you join you will be given the option to turn on or off your video.
-You’re welcome to join without video if you so choose.
+The evening meeting is Open and features a discussion leader or speaker.
+These are one-hour shared audio and video meetings, however you are welcome to join without video if you so choose.

 - Who can attend?